game-ai-platform-team/tira-ai-local/README.md

 ### Connect Four

-In connect four, moves a represented by the index of the column of the move.
-For example, placing a piece in the first column would be give as `MOVE:0`.
+Moves in Connect Four are represented by the index of the column where the player wants to drop their disc.
+For example, placing a disc in the first column would be represented as `MOVE:0`, the second column as `MOVE:1`, and so on.

 Currently there is no board setting for connect four.